wwbp/humanlike-chatbot/README.md

     cd humanlike-chatbot
     ```

-2. Adjust the `config.json` file (`generic_chatbot/config.json`) to configure your chatbot:
-   - Refer to the **Config Settings** section in the [Design Document](https://docs.google.com/document/d/1-cyC4nnibAFTxRk5-PV73yGv9hUJpHiCy3lXoQ9WDY0/edit?tab=t.0) for details.

-3. Build and run the containers for the bot:
+2. Build and run the containers for the bot:

     ```bash
     docker-compose -f docker-compose-generic_bot.yml up --build
     ```

-4. To stop and remove the volumes:
+3. To stop and remove the volumes:

     ```bash
     docker-compose -f docker-compose-generic_bot.yml down -v
     ```

+[customization]
+Configure the `config.json` file (`generic_chatbot/config.json`) to configure your chatbot:

 > **Note:** Since the Docker Compose files use default ports, make sure to update the ports if you are testing multiple applications locally.

 ---

-## Current Features
-- **Multi-Model Support**: Easily switch between different language models (see `config.json` for details).
-- **Prompt Engineering**: Configure prompts for tailored responses.
-- **Modular Backend**: Built on Django, allowing for easy customization.
-- **Database Integration**: Stores conversation logs using MariaDB.
-- **Dockerized Deployment**: Simplifies setup and scalability.
-- **Frontend (In Progress)**: Transitioning from Django templates to a React frontend.

----

-## Project Status (as of 26th Dec 2024)
+## Project Status
+Date:26/12/2024

 ### Current Functionality
-- Language model selection and management.
+- Language model selection and bot/prompt management via config.json
 - Chat interaction logging (stored in MariaDB).
 - Fully Dockerized for easy setup and deployment.